The Danger of Strength (Judges 13-16)

 Spiritual Fruit and Ministry

 What do you make of all of this?
 I asked you at the start of this sermon what it takes for a person to be used in an extraordinary way.
 We said that God uses people to who have exceptional gifts.
 I think of many of the people that I mentioned – the extraordinary preachers, the thinkers and writers and other people who have had a huge influence.
 But as I think about it now, their strengths are only part of the picture.
-The preacher I heard thirty years ago, whose sermon was riveting – he's a great preacher, but I'm not sure he's a great man.
+The preacher I heard thirty years ago, whose sermon was riveting – he's a great preacher, but I'm not sure if he's a great man.
 We really value gifts, but you can have all the gifts in the world and still end up wasting your life.

 I actually think we need to revise this now.
 Samson had exceptional gifts, but he does not represent someone that God uses in an extraordinary way.
 He represents someone who wasted his talents, and who in the end wasted his life.